Every internet user must have come across these two terminologies — IPv4 and IPv6.

 So what made them migrate to IPv6?
 And why should every business deploy IPv6?
 So here are the major advantages of IPv6 over IPv4.

 Advantages of IPv6 over IPv4

-- IPv6 simplified the router’s task compared to IPv4.
+- Simplicity: IPv6 simplifies the router’s task compared to IPv4.

-- IPv6 is more compatible to mobile networks than IPv4.
+- Compatibility: IPv6 is more compatible with mobile networks than IPv4.

-- IPv6 allows for bigger payloads than what is allowed in IPv4.
+- Payload Size: IPv6 allows for bigger payloads than what is allowed in IPv4.

 These benefits have led to a migration towards IPv6, with major websites like Google, Facebook, YouTube, and Wikipedia now using the protocol.

 Daily a vast number of websites are being created, and as more and more websites are deployed, the number of IP addresses needs to increase correspondingly.
 Not only websites but more than 4 billion devices already share addresses.
 And in the future more devices like smartwatches, fridges and cars will need IP addresses.
 Unfortunately, the original specification for IP address (IPv4) will not serve our needs in the future, so we need to move over to IPv6, which will allow the creation of more online contents and more connectivity between the machines.